gnocchixyz/gnocchi/doc/source/basic.rst

 provide all the features that are needed to provide correct infrastructure measurement.

-The *storage* is responsible for storing metrics of created entities.
+The *storage* is responsible for storing metrics of created metrics.
 It receives timestamps and values and computes aggregations according the the defined archive policies.